 When I’ve had that conversation, some women tell me that they’re simply not interested (great—no more guessing), while others admit they are interested, but have been playing hard-to-get because “otherwise, you men lose interest!”

 What?
 Okay, sure.
 There is some psychological something around wanting what you can’t have, but dating is confusing enough without having to play that game.
 Can’t we just we spare it?

 Instead of playing games, or trying to “not hurt the other person’s feelings,” I’m a proponent of kind, genuine honesty.
 If you’d like to keep dating someone, say so!
 If not, say so.
 Don’t “ghost” the person (i.e. stop returning their calls or texts) and don’t feed them endless excuses if they keep asking you out.

 This goes for both men and women.

 But honestly, I wasn’t interested.
-She was a great girl and I truly enjoyed getting to know her that evening, but I had no intention of asking her out again.
-We just didn’t “click.”
+She was great in so many ways and I truly enjoyed getting to know her that evening, but I had no intention of asking her out again.
+We just didn’t click.

 After giving it some thought, here’s how I responded:

-Thank you, and I definitely will, haha 🙂 And while I had a really fun time tonight (genuinely!), I’m not sure I really see things working out long term.
-You’re an impressive girl though and super fun to talk with—thank you for being willing to go out!
+Thank you, and I definitely will.
+And while I had a great time tonight (genuinely!), I’m not sure I really see things working out long term.
+I enjoyed getting to know you a little better—thank you for agreeing to go out!

 Simple enough, right?